 Do I have to cancel my car insurance if I sell my car?

 No. In fact, you need to keep your car insurance if the vehicle is still registered in your name.
 Even if you aren't driving, you may risk fines or a license suspension if you own a registered vehicle but don't have insurance.
-Canceling your insurance will also lead to a lapse in coverage, which may mean higher rates in the future.
-If you're purchasing a new car, you can contact your insurance company to add your new vehicle to your current policy.
+Canceling your insurance will also lead to a lapse in car insurance coverage, which may mean higher rates in the future.
+If you're purchasing a new car, you can contact your insurance company to add your new car to your current car insurance policy.
 If you aren't buying a new car right away, you could also swap to a non-owner policy in the interim.

 Do I need insurance on a car I'm selling?

 Most states require car owners and drivers to have liability insurance coverage — and some require additional coverage — even for car owners that aren't driving.
-Remember, if the car is still registered in your name, you still need an auto policy that meets your state's insurance requirements.
+Remember, if the car is still registered in your name, you still need an auto policy that meets your state's car insurance requirements.

 You could be held legally and financially responsible for any accidents involving your car while selling it — which means it's in your best interest to keep your insurance.
 For example, if a potential buyer takes the car for a test drive and damages it, your insurance may help pay for damages.
 If you don't have insurance while selling an old car, you'll need to pay out of pocket for repairs and may even face fines or other consequences for being uninsured.